 His fingers went to work.

 Brett scratched his bald head.
-With the exception of a few lonely hairs looking like cacti in the desert, its surface was as smooth and glowing as a lane in a bowling alley, wrapped around its sides was a patch of dark stubble that looked like worn Velcro.
+With the exception of a few lonely hairs looking like cacti in the desert, its surface was as smooth and glowing as a lane in a bowling alley and wrapped around its sides, a patch of dark stubble that looked like worn Velcro.
 His free hand rubbed motherly on his rumbling gut.
 He felt old.
 There was no question that the sexually adventurous rock star persona of his youth had long since decomposed, leaving this loose lump of hair and skin in its wake.
 The boy that spawned that sultry e-mail handle was dead and gone.
-And even though Brett new he was long overdue for an e-mail address update, even though he knew that email@example.com was not helping him in the job market…he never changed it.
+And even though Brett knew he was long overdue for an e-mail address update, even though he knew that firstname.lastname@example.org was not helping him in the job market…he never changed it.

 Why, you ask?
-Well, as stupid as it may sound to you, that handle was the only lasting testament to his lustful, exuberant youth.
+Well, you nosey little bitch, as stupid as it may sound to the privileged likes of you, that stupid handle was the only lasting testament to his lustful, exuberant youth.
 A time in his life he desperately yearned to relive.
 But here he was: The band, split.
 The girl, gone.
 Hair, gone.
 Life, shitty.
 If he did get a new e-mail address, no one would ever remember that fun loving goof who could play the shit out of a guitar and go shot for shot with the best of them.
-That boy, that…sexmachine69, would be lost forever, buried in the ever falling sands of time.
+That boy, that…sexmachine69, would be lost forever, buried in the ever-falling sands of time.
 Today would not be that day.
 Brett had more important business to attend to.

-Upon signing in he was greeted with a new message notification from Tinder.
+Upon signing in to his account he was greeted with a new message notification from Tinder.
 Its subject read Congratulations, Brett!
 You have a new match!